 After class that day I stayed behind and inquired more about his question.
 Everyone else seemed willing to accept that the feelings they received were from god, but like Mr. S, that wasn’t enough for me.
 I told him I thought it was possible these feelings weren’t associated with god himself, rather emotions and chemicals triggered by my brain.
 Singing and praying and all those things made me happy and made me feel at peace, but it didn’t necessarily mean it came from god.

-In the months to come I attended more chapel sessions, went to church, and continued to pray every day (at breakfast, before each class, before baseball practice, before bed and in between all the scheduled ones) but the question remained.
-It wasn’t long until I was consumed by what Mr. S said because it opened my eyes to a thought that was always stuck in the back of my head but never really considered possible–maybe god isn’t real–maybe nothing is real.
+In the months to come I attended more chapel sessions, went to church, and continued to pray every day (at breakfast, before each class, before baseball practice, before bed and in between all the school mandated ones) but the question remained.
+It wasn’t long until I was consumed by what Mr. S said because it opened my eyes to thoughts that were always stuck in the back of my head but never really considered possible–maybe god isn’t real—maybe nothing is real.
 I began to question every aspect of my life and considered all options when I thought one way or felt another way.

 We want to hear your story!
 Tell us how you came to believe what you believe.
 If you don’t want to share publicly, please feel free to fill out the form in the Contact Us page.
 Don’t forget to LIKE and SHARE with your friends.

 My Book, Through the Devil’s Eyes, is Now Available at Barnes & Noble!

 Synopsis: God vs. Devil, Good vs. Evil—Who Will Win the Battle for the Souls of Mankind?

 Through the Devil’s Eyes is Also Available on Amazon!

 You’ve Heard God’s Side of the Story.
 Time to Hear Mine!